 And at the end of the class I will tell you about the next step to take if you want me to coach your child.

 This class is for you, the parent.
+We are on the same team to help your child.

 You don’t need a poll to tell you that half of college freshmen feel stressed “most or all of them time”.
 (But there is one.)